-The Chicago employer retaliation lawyers at Goldberg Weisman Cairo have years of experience representing employees who have suffered because of the illegal actions of their employers.
+The Chicago employer retaliation lawyers at GWC Injury Lawyers have years of experience representing employees who have suffered because of the illegal actions of their employers.
 If you feel that your employee rights have been violated, call today to schedule a free, confidential consultation with someone from our experienced team of Chicago wage violation lawyers.

-The basic definition of retaliation means to take revenge against someone or simply to get back at them.
+The basic definition of retaliation means to take revenge against someone or simply to get back at that person.
 When applied in the workplace, it can mean that your employer has punished you for speaking up or reporting unlawful conduct.

-Often times an employee will report feelings of discrimination whether over age, sex, disability or race or about not receiving fair pay for equal work.
-If an employer reacts in a way that adversely effects your employment, such as disciplining you, denying a raise, reassigning a job or wrongful termination, you may have grounds for an employer retaliation lawsuit.
+Oftentimes, an employee will report feelings of discrimination whether over age, sex, disability, or race or about not receiving fair pay for equal work.
+If an employer reacts in a way that adversely affects your employment, such as disciplining you, denying a raise, reassigning a job, or wrongful termination, you may have grounds for an employer retaliation lawsuit.

-Employee rights allow them to express concerns they have in the workplace without fear of retaliation or backlash from their employer, who may not like what they have to say.
+Employee rights allow people to express concerns they have in the workplace without fear of retaliation or backlash from their employers, who may not like what they have to say.
 Our Chicago employer retaliation lawyers can help you get the justice you deserve if your rights have been violated.